chuanzhidong/chuanzhidong.github.io/_pages/resume.md

   *	Conducted R&D of condition assessment, load detection, load capacity evaluation and predictive models with hybrid methods based on IoT system, computer vision, machine/deep learning, and data analytics.
   *	Investigated system operation status and structural behaviors under super loads/significant events by using large data analysis, computer vision, and machine learning based methods.

 * **Postdoctoral Scholar, University of Central Florida, Orlando, FL, Jan 2020 - May 2021**
-  *	Developed deep learning algorithms to detect local structural damages such as crack, spalling and delamination by using multi-source information fusion such as conventional sensor signals, images, infrared/thermal images, NDT, and FEA results.
+  * Developed deep learning algorithms to detect local structural damages such as crack, spalling and delamination by using computer vision and multimodal information fusion such as conventional sensor signals, visual images, infrared/thermal images, and FEA results.
-  *	Investigated mechanical behavior, dynamic properties, and load distribution effects of deteriorated coastal bridges by using load tests, SHM, digital image correlation (DIC) and NDT.
+  * Investigated mechanical behavior, dynamic properties, and load distribution effects of deteriorated coastal bridges by using load tests, SHM, computer vision, OpenCV, digital image correlation, and NDT.
   * Investigated machine learning-based algorithms to detect the structural characteristic changes from bridge monitoring data of sensors and cameras before and after bridge repairs.
   * Wrote research proposals for fundings from different agencies and asset owners.
-  *	Mentored and led graduate and undergraduate students in multiple research projects.

 * **Guest Lecturer/Course Instructor, University of Central Florida, Orlando, FL, 2021-2022**
   * Finite Element Analysis: graduate level course.